nutofem/nuto/PDEComments.md

 ## TODO

+**Lets have a go at TDD**: *some of the missing features are collected in failing unit tests in /test/mechanics/todo/.
+I recommend running them via `ctest -V -R todo`.
+If you perform the required implementations to make a test run (whole test file or just a single test case), please attach (move) the test code to an apropriate unit test.*

 - renaming
     - some classes got the suffix `Simple` to avoid clashes with existing classes/namespaces
 - fix resize of DofContainer to "magicContainerSize = 10"